Exposure has given presentations and taught primitive skills to

 Workshops and demonstrations

-and give participants a foundation in which to build upon a greater
+giving participants a foundation in which to build a greater appreciation

 Available for public and

 private schools (4th grade to university), home school groups,